‘Hero’ school bus driver hailed for actions after deer crashes through windshield

 “He had blood on his hand, he had it on his legs, his bone was sticking out of his middle or ring finger and they’re all crooked to the left,” Lake said.

-“The bus driver was all calm,” Rodrigues said.
+“The bus driver was all calm,” Rodrigues continued.
 “He was just like code red.
 I think I broke my hand.”

 Jardin, who has been driving for the bus company since 2014, will need surgery for his hand.
 In a statement, he thanked people who assisted after the crash and said he was concerned about the safety of his passengers.